German lawmakers approve 'emergency brake' virus rules

-BERLIN (AP) — German lawmakers have approved a proposal by Chancellor Angela Merkel’s government to mandate uniform restrictions in areas where the coronavirus is spreading too quickly.
+BERLIN (AP) — German lawmakers on Wednesday approved a proposal by Chancellor Angela Merkel’s government to mandate uniform restrictions in areas where the coronavirus is spreading too quickly, among them closures and a nighttime curfew.

+As parliament's lower house debated the plan, thousands of protesters gathered on a nearby street.
+Police ended the demonstration after participants ignored coronavirus restrictions.

 The legislation to apply an “emergency brake” consistently in areas with high infection rates is intended to end the patchwork of measures that has often characterized the pandemic response across highly decentralized Germany’s 16 states.

-The lower house of parliament voted 342-250 for the plan on Wednesday, with 64 abstentions.
+Lawmakers in the lower house voted 342-250 for the plan, with 64 abstentions.
 The upper house, where state governments are represented, is due to consider the legislation Thursday.
-If approved by both, it would apply until the end of June.
+It would apply until the end of June.

-It features plans to impose a 10 p.m.-5 a.m. curfew, limit personal contacts, close leisure and sports facilities and shut or restrict access to many stores.

 “As hard as it is, as sick of it as we are, reducing contacts helps,” Health Minister Jens Spahn told lawmakers.